cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Mon, 01 Apr 2019 08:00:00 +0000

-### 135: Smashing Shyness (Part 2) — Beating Social Anxiety
+## 135: Smashing Shyness (Part 2) — Beating Social Anxiety

 [rss](http://feelinggood.libsyn.com/135-smashing-shyness-part-2-beating-social-anxiety)

-<h3 style="text-align: center;">How to Overcome Shyness</h3> In a recent podcast, David and Rhonda emphasized the importance of specificity--selecting one specific moment when you want help.
+### How to Overcome Shyness In a recent podcast, David and Rhonda emphasized the importance of specificity--selecting one specific moment when you want help.
 This is very true in the treatment of shyness.
 Jason, who we introduced in the last podcast, wanted to work on the intense anxiety he felt in the locate grocery store.
 He thought the woman checking groceries was attractive, but he was terrified about talking to her, or trying to flirt.
 So he said nothing, and left the store feeling like a failure.

 After this humiliating experience, he filled out a Daily Mood Log and listed all the Negative Thoughts and feelings he'd had while waiting to check his groceries.
 After doing Positive Reframing, he decided on the Negative Though he wanted to work on first: “People will think I’m a self-centered jerk if I try to flirt with her.”
 David and Jason put this thought in the Recovery Circle and selected more than 20 techniques Jason could use to challenge thought.